RusherDevelopment/rusherhack-plugins/CONTRIBUTING.md

 - `is_core`: Boolean (`true` if a core plugin)
 - `mc_versions`: Supported Minecraft versions (range or list)
 - `jar_url`: Direct download link to the release jar
+- `added_at`: ISO date string when the plugin was added to the registry
+- `updated_at`: ISO date string of the latest GitHub update (auto-filled by script)

 ---